 Art Competition

-The deadline for the 2026 Congressional Art Competition is Monday, March 2, 2026.
+The deadline for the 2026 Congressional Art Competition has passed.

 The Congressional Art Competition was started in 1982 to provide an opportunity for Members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 high school students have been involved with the nationwide competition.
 The competition is open to all high school students (grades 9 - 12) currently enrolled in the 7th District.
 The winner of our district competition will have their artwork displayed for one year in the U.S. Capitol and will receive two round-trip flights to Washington D.C. to attend a congratulatory reception.